Herbert Singleton: Subject and materials

-Singleton used manual tools such as knives, chisels and mallets to carve his pieces.
-Most of the wood he used he collected from the levees bordering Mississippi River.
+Singleton used manual tools such as knives, chisels, and mallets to carve his pieces.
+He collected most of the wood he used from the levees bordering the Mississippi River.
 He often found oak and cypress doors and cabinets to work with.
 Reflecting on his artistic process, Singleton said, "When the river was low, I would find a plank of wood to carve.
 I would look at it and wonder if someone's life fell apart."

 He painted his reliefs and carvings with saturated enamel primary colors.
-His early carvings, "killer sticks," and stools depict intricate scenes of violence, lynchings, drugs, dealing, prostitution, and other every-day scenes from the inner-city of New Orleans.
+His early carvings, "killer sticks," and stools depict intricate scenes of violence, lynchings, drugs, dealing, prostitution, and other everyday scenes from the inner city of New Orleans.
 His stylized, dramatic narratives come from personal experience living amidst violent crime, police brutality, and financial instability.
-In 1980 his sister and two friends were murdered by three white police officers searching for an African American person who shot another white officer.
+In 1980, his sister and two friends were murdered by three white police officers searching for an African American person who shot another white officer.
 They took Singleton in for questioning, beat, and suffocated him for twelve hours.
-None of the officers were charged for the murders or cruel punishment.
+None of the officers were charged with the murders or cruel punishment.

-The art historian and curator Alice Rae Yelen noted a shift in his subject matter mid-career.
+The art historian and curator Alice Rae Yelen noted a mid-career shift in his subject matter.
 Once Singleton switched to doors and larger materials, He began to depict biblical scenes, local social situations, and autobiographical subjects.
-Broadly, Singleton's subject matter can be categorized as either religious scenes, scenes from contemporary African American street life, or socio-political themes from local to international scope.
+Broadly, Singleton's subject matter can be categorized as religious scenes, contemporary African American street life scenes, or socio-political themes from local to international scope.